 How Can I Prevent My Device from Overheating?

 There’s a few different common causes from overheating that most people (especially those handling important data) should know about.
 For personal computer or laptops, always make sure the heating vents are unobstructed.
 If you have vents on the bottom of a laptop, for instance, be sure to rest the device on a hard surface while operating, soft surfaces like your carpet and cotton will insulate the vents and can cause an overheat.
 Another way to prevent heating issues is to simply clean your device every now and again.
 Dust built up on the inside of a device acts as an insulator and will lead to higher running temperatures, as well as being able to clog and stop the cooling fan.
 Another common one is that if you’re using a PC-do not operate the device with an open case!
-There’s a rumor or two floating about that cracking open the side of your PC casing can give it a better airflow and help it cool-what this actually does is it serves to disrupt the airflow of the device’s cooling fan and it presents your computer internals to external debris and dust which can eventually cause an overheat.
+There’s a rumor or two floating about that cracking open the side of your PC casing can give it a better airflow and help it cool-what this actually does is it serves to disrupt the airflow of the device’s cooling fan and it presents your computer internals to external debris and dust which can eventually cause an overheat, or even damage from outside debris getting into the box.
 Another important aspect to look at it your devices’ location, try to stay away from tight isolated spaces like desk drawers; compact and seemingly convenient as it might sound, the ultimate result is that tight spaces means poor air circulation, and higher running temperatures.
 A popular trend amongst gamers and people wanting more out of their PC is overclocking.
-Overclocking is at its’ base form, forcing the CPU to run faster than recommended.
+Overclocking is at its base form, forcing the CPU to run faster than recommended.
 This won’t cause instant death; however, should you choose to overlock your CPU be aware of your operating temperature-it will increase.
 PCs and laptops aren’t the only devices susceptible to overheating, though.
 Your servers are just as, if not, more vulnerable to heating issues.
 Location is one of the largest issues to look out for when it comes to server heating; when placing your server, you want to make sure the location is well-ventilated, large enough to allow cool air to circulate, and you want it to be void of open windows.
 When placing your servers in racks, you also want to make sure they are arranged the same direction, so one server is not blowing hot air into the intake vent of another.
 Also, one last note for proper server care, make sure your server room’s A/C is set for optimum device cooling and not people cooling-remember computers shouldn’t run above 80 degrees so they have to stay much cooler than we do.

 Why does connection matter?